The High Line Reopens

 Location: 17th Street

 Once you’ve passed the Chelsea Market Passage, you’ll find a scenic grove of maple trees through which you’ll have an amazing view of both Ellis Island and the Statue of Liberty.
 The planting beds of this garden space feature a mix of moor grasses, foam flower, and false indigo.

-You’ll also be able to spot unique finds such as Shooting star, Virginia rose, low growing aromatic sumac, Mexican feather grass, and Alice oakleaf hydrangea (particularly beautiful to see for their bright colors in autumn).
+You’ll also be able to spot unique finds such as Shooting star, Virginia rose, low-growing aromatic sumac, Mexican feather grass, and Alice oakleaf hydrangea (particularly beautiful to see for their bright colors in autumn).

 Between 18th and 19th Streets

 The Chelsea Grasslands feature a stunning matrix of prairie grasses and perennials.
 The bright and showy perennials are scattered throughout the more mundane grasses.
-You’ll also spot coneflowers, salvias, black-eyed susans, Rattlesnake master, Culver’s root, Shenandoah red switch grass, copper iris, and wild bergamot.
-The bright flowers amidst the green grasses evolve throughout the seasons, in summer forming a tapestry of color and in fall featuring an array of bron, red, and gold.
+You’ll also spot coneflowers, salvias, black-eyed Susans, Rattlesnake master, Culver’s root, Shenandoah red switch grass, copper iris, and wild bergamot.
+The bright flowers amidst the green grasses evolve throughout the seasons, in summer forming a tapestry of color and in fall featuring an array of broze, red, and gold.

 Location: Between 21st and 22nd Streets

 The Chelsea Thicket features a winding pathway lined with dogwoods, hollies, roses, sassafras, and a large variety of other shrubs and trees.
 You’ll be able to spot unique finds like the Eva black elderberry, Frosted Violet coralbells, Corsican hellebore, and Emerald Sentinel eastern red cedar.

 Also be sure to look out for the original railroad tracks of the High Line that are embedded within the walkway.